huntergregory/Slogo_Turtles/doc/API_SLOGO.md

      - throw errors for invalid commands, etc.
      - keeps track of old state
      - keep command history as Strings
-     - current state of turtle (direction, position, etc.)
+     - current state of turtleView (direction, position, etc.)
      - keep list of commands (commands should be abstract)
      - command properties for each language
      - extension